ethan-keller/campus_management_system/docs/agendas/Meeting23-03.md

     - complete javadoc + comments
     - completely tested (except views)
     - completely checkstyle error free

-*If anybody has something to say that should be discussed now, he can

 # Questions for the TA
  - Javadoc in testing classes or not